 My research focuses on three main aspects of fossil vertebrates: biology, behaviour, and evolution.

 I use many techniques to understand the biology of extinct organisms, ranging from fundamental questions of how the skeletons were put together, to more challenging puzzles like how they grew and how they changed throughout life.
 Central to this is the study of anatomy, which provides the foundation for things like taxonomy, functional morphology, and phylogeny.
 I also study the palaeohistology of extinct animals, which examines the microanatomy of the bone and tooth tissues.
-These tissues grow incrementally, which means that they leave behind a record of their growth the same way trees lay down annual rings.

 I study behaviour in fossil animals using exceptional fossils.
 Most of these are spectacular sites where multiple individuals of a single type of animal are preserved together.
 These kinds of finds tell us which kinds of animals lived in groups, and they can provide information on whether group dynamics changed over time or throughout the lifetime of an individual.
 I’m also interested in the reproduction of dinosaurs, particularly in the way that dinosaurs grew within their eggs–a field called embryology.

 Palaeontology has unique access to experiments in deep time, which allows us to test how different characters evolved through time and what forces drove these changes.
 At the most fundamental level, I’m interested in sorting out the evolutionary relationships of different extinct animals: creating a family tree of life.
 Using these trees, we can track changes in biology and behaviour through time, and compare these shifts to climate, geography, and ecosystem change.